JulianAnalytics/Football/Apps/README.md

 ## 🎯 How to Play

-1. Select two different Premier League teams
+1. Select two different teams
 2. Try to guess players who have played for both teams
 3. Get instant feedback on your guesses
 4. Track your score and see how many players you can find